anbndct/CWT-EMG/README.md

 # CWT-EMG
-This project is based of my Analisis Sinyal Nonstasioner Assignment
+This project is based on my Analisis Sinyal Nonstasioner Assignment